 Right now, there’s a lot of positive evidence on the benefits of textured insoles, but more in-depth work needs to be done to bring it all together.

 For example, there’s not much evidence that textured insoles improve balance in healthy adults, but that can probably be blamed on the design of the test.

 The standard balance test isn’t very sensitive: participants simply stand still on a board which senses when they wobble, and that’s the sort of task which a fit person could do easily in any type of footwear.
 Looking at performance in sport or at high speed would give a better picture.
 There’s also no consensus on the best type of texture.
 Some studies have looked at cross-hatched patterns on insoles, some have looked at plastic ‘bobbles’, some have looked at bristles or swirled patterns.
 Scientists seem to test whatever insoles they find in their local supermarket, rather than looking closely at which pattern will be most beneficial.

-- They even improve balance in healthy adults.
+- Improve balance in healthy adults.

 - Improve balance for people with Parkinson’s disease.
 The improvements were noticed immediately, perhaps because the nobbles are more grippy.
 Any type of insole was better than being barefoot, but only textured insoles helped patients balance with their eyes closed.